 Capital projects are identified by an eight-character Project ID.
 Project IDs for capital projects converted from DEFINE are in this format: SC + last six digits of DEFINE Budget Group (institutional Project IDs may have a slightly different format for deferred maintenance and renovation projects).

-Project IDs for new projects managed by UT System Office of Facilities Planning and Construction (OFPC) are in this format: S+ OFPC Project Number + Alpha Character.
-For example: Project # 401-999 will have a Project ID: S401999A
+Project IDs for new projects managed by UT System Office of Facilities Planning and Construction (OFPC) are in this format: S + OFPC Project Number + Alpha Character.
+For example: Project # 401-999 will have S401999A as its Project ID.

-Project IDs for new projects managed by UTSA are in the format: S + next seven digits.
-For example: S0000001
+Project IDs for new projects managed by UTSA are in the format: S + last seven digits of the project work order number.
+For example: Work order PP-21902223 will have S1902223 as its Project ID.

 NOTE: The SpeedChart (Speedtype) for Sponsored Projects that involve Cost Sharing will have a “C” as the last character.